-Some food scraps are unavoidable but can become a valuable resource for the garden through composting, worm farming, feeding to chickens or fermenting by using a Bokashi bin.
-The City of Ballarat has partnered with Compost Revolution to encourage residents to consider composting, worm farming and Bokashi fermentation as a way of reducing food waste.
+Some food scraps are unavoidable but can be recycled in the garden through composting, worm farming, feeding to chickens or fermenting using a Bokashi bin.

-Why can’t I put food waste in the green waste bin?
+Can I put my food scraps in my green waste bin?

-Food scraps cannot be put into the green waste bin in Ballarat.
-The current green waste contractor does not have the capacity to process food waste.
+No, food scraps can’t be put into the green waste bin in Ballarat.
+Our green waste contractor is not able to process food waste.
 This means that any food waste in the green waste bin is considered a contamination.

 You can place your food scraps in your home compost bin or your rubbish bin.